adrienlucbert/thuas-imp-2021-portfolio/README.md

 the previous observation timestamp) to the features had on the model's performance.

-To do this, I trained models on each target using [this script](https://github.com/thuas-imp-2021/thuas-imp-2021/blob/main/rnn-trainer.ipynb), adding the timetamp alone, the timedelta alone, both, or none.
+To do this, I trained models on each target using [this script](https://github.com/thuas-imp-2021/thuas-imp-2021/blob/main/rnn-trainer.ipynb), adding the timestamp alone, the timedelta alone, both, or none.
 The results are presented in the table below.
 As a matter of fact, using none resulted in an overall slight improvement.